easy guitar backing tracks

 The early lessons are concerned with moving between chords that change relatively slowly while towards the end of the "beginner" stage a student will be able to cope with a track (such as the A-C-D-E progression that features further down this page) with relative ease

-Our "Deluxe Download" contains everything that you see on this site (the backing tracks, handouts, kids updates etc) for a one off payment of 0nly $25.00
+Our "Deluxe Download" contains everything that you see and hear on this site (the backing tracks, handouts, kids updates etc) for a one off payment of 0nly $25.00

 Only $25.00